 Changes to RMV registration, inspection and road test fee structure to take effect July 1

-BOSTON — The Massachusetts Department of Transportation (MassDOT) Registry of Motor Vehicles Division today announced a series of public meetings on the proposed changes to three RMV fees.
-The changes will allow MassDOT to close a projected $55 million budget gap in Fiscal Year 2015, make customer improvements, and invest in the Commonwealth’s transportation system.
+BOSTON — The Massachusetts Department of Transportation (MassDOT) Board of Directors today voted to approve an increase to three Registry of Motor Vehicle Division fees that will allow MassDOT to close a projected $55 million budget gap and make needed improvements to the Commonwealth’s transportation system.

 MassDOT anticipates the new fee structure will generate approximately $55 million to $63 million in Fiscal Year 2015.
-The new fees are scheduled to go into effect July 1, 2014.
+MassDOT will host public hearings on the fee increases this spring.
+The new fees will go into effect July 1, 2014.